 Properties of Essential Oils for Skin Care

-Ylang Ylang: Ylang ylang is soooo soothing.
+Ylang Ylang: Ylang ylang essential oil is soooo soothing.
 If you have irritated skin from breakouts or sun damage, try ylang ylang.
 I have yet to overdo it with ylang ylang, but 5 drops in 1 oz is a good place to start.

 Carrot Seed: Amazing for people with eczema and aging skin.